-https://www.tripsavvy.com/make-indian-railways-train-reservation-1539626India, as the second largest country in Asia, requires visitors to give some thought as to how to get from place to place.
-Fortunately, there are a number of air, rail, and road travel options.
-This overview of transport in India will help you decide the best ways to travel around India.
+India, as the third largest country in Asia, requires visitors to give some thought as to how to get from place to place.
+Fortunately, there are numerous air, rail, and road travel options.
+This overview of transport in India will help you decide the best ways to travel around.

 Air Travel in India

-Many of these are low-cost airlines that offer cheap fares in return for reduced passenger services, such as free in-flight meals.
-Fueled by a thriving economy, air travel in India is booming.
+Many of these are low-cost airlines that offer cheap fares in return for reduced passenger services, such as free in-flight meals and baggage allowances.

 Rail Travel in India

 India is extremely well connected by a rail network that weaves its 60,000 kilometers (40,000 miles) of tentacle-like tracks throughout the country.
 It’s possible to travel from one side of India to the other in three days.
 The railway network is operated by the monstrous, government-owned Indian Railways.
 It’s a huge undertaking that employs almost 1.5 million people, and oversees the running of about 20,000 trains every day on long-distance and suburban routes.